canjoena - stock.adobe.com

 Computer breakdowns cost industry £19bn a year in wasted time, according to IT services company ICL.

-One third of employees estimated that they waste more than 30 minutes each day due to slow or unreliable technology, and 10% said they waste over one hour a day.
+One-third of employees estimated that they waste more than 30 minutes each day due to slow or unreliable technology, and 10% said they waste more than one hour a day.

 A third of staff spend over 30 minutes a week trying to solve other people’s IT problems, and more than half of those quizzed said they want training so that they could fix their own computers.